 Areas of Expertise (10)

-Adams founded Tejas Venture Partners, and previously he was a founder of AV Labs, a successful early stage venture fund allied with Austin Ventures.
+Adams founded Texas Venture Labs, Tejas Venture Partners, and was a founder of AV Labs, a successful early-stage venture fund allied with Austin Ventures.
 He started his career with Lotus (NYSE: IBM), joining the company shortly after its public offering.
 Adams was instrumental in the development and launch of both 1-2-3 for Macintosh and Lotus Notes.
-He went on to be founder and CEO of Business Matters, a venture backed developer of financial modeing products and was an executive with Pervasive Software (NASDAQ: PVSW).
+He went on to be founder and CEO of Business Matters, a venture-backed developer of financial modeing products and was an executive with Pervasive Software (NASDAQ: PVSW).

 He blogs for Inc.com and has been covered in BusinessWeek, Forbes, Fortune, Money, The New York Times, The Wall Street Journal, Washington Post, on Bloomberg Radio, Public Television, and public radio’s nationally syndicated “Marketplace” program.

 He is the author of A Good Hard Kick in the Ass: Basic Training for Entrepreneurs (Random House/Crown, 2002), and If You Build It Will They Come?
 Three Steps to Test and Validate Any Market Opportunity (Wiley, April 2010).

 Babson College - Franklin W. Olin Graduate School of Business: MBA, Business and Entrepreneurship

 Media Appearances (10)

 Whole Foods Suppliers' Speculation on Possible Amazon Deal Runs Wild